PDFs by language

 Children born with a mutation in the RB1 gene usually develop retinoblastoma in both eyes (known as bilateral retinoblastoma), and there are often several tumors within the eye (known as multifocal retinoblastoma).

-Because all of the cells in the body have the changed RB1 gene, these children also have a higher risk of developing cancers in other areas as well.
+Because all of the cells in the body have the changed RB1 gene, these children also have a higher risk of developing cancers in other parts of the body.

-In about 2 out of 3 children with retinoblastoma, the abnormality in the RB1 gene develops on its own in only one cell in one eye.
+In about 2 out of 3 children with retinoblastoma, the abnormality in the RB1 gene develops in only one cell in one eye.
 It is not known what causes this change.
-A child who has sporadic (non-hereditary) retinoblastoma develops only one tumor in one eye.
-This type of retinoblastoma is often found at a later age than the hereditary form.
+A child who has sporadic (non-heritable) retinoblastoma develops only one tumor in one eye.
+This type of retinoblastoma is often found when the child is slightly older compared with those who have the heritable form.

 Children with this type of retinoblastoma do not have the same increased risk of other cancers as children with congenital retinoblastoma.

 If retinoblastoma tumors are not treated, they can grow and fill much of the eyeball.
-Cells might break away from the main tumor on the retina and float through the vitreous to reach other parts of the eye, where they can form more tumors.
-If these tumors block the channels that let fluid circulate within the eye, the pressure inside the eye can rise.
+Cells might break away from the main tumor on the retina and reach other parts of the eye, where they can form more tumors.
+These tumors might block the channels that let fluid circulate within the eye, raising the pressure inside the eye.
 This can cause glaucoma, which can lead to pain and loss of vision in the affected eye.

 Most retinoblastomas are found and treated before they have spread outside the eyeball.
-But retinoblastoma cells can occasionally spread to other parts of the body.
+But if they are not, retinoblastoma cells can spread to other parts of the body.
 The cells sometimes grow along the optic nerve and reach the brain.
 Retinoblastoma cells can also grow through the covering layers of the eyeball and into the eye socket, eyelids, and nearby tissues.
-Once the cancer reaches tissues outside the eyeball, it can then spread to lymph nodes (small bean-shaped collections of immune system cells) and to other organs such as the liver, bones, and bone marrow (the soft, inner part of many bones).
+Once the cancer is outside the eyeball, it can then spread to lymph nodes (small bean-sized collections of immune system cells) and to other organs such as the liver, bones, and bone marrow (the soft, inner part of many bones).

-Medulloepithelioma is another type of tumor that can start in the eye.
-It is not a type of retinoblastoma, but it is mentioned here because it also usually occurs in young children.
-These tumors are very rare.
+Medulloepithelioma is a very rare type of tumor that can start in the eye.
+It is not a type of retinoblastoma, but it's mentioned here because it also usually occurs in young children.

 Medulloepitheliomas start in the ciliary body, which is near the front of the eye (see image above).
 Most of these tumors are malignant (cancerous), but they rarely spread outside the eye.
 They usually cause eye pain and loss of vision.